wldkperera/Notes/Synapse.md

 **Data Warehousing** - The goal of data warehousing is to create a database of historical data that can be retrieved and analyzed to provide useful insight into the organization's operations.

+Data in a data warehouse is stored in permanent tables that are populated using an extract, transform, and load (ETL) process by services such as Azure Synapse pipelines, or Azure Data Factory.

+As a result, you need to understand the data that is stored in the sources systems and how it should arrive within the data warehouse.
+This in turn dictates how you should cleanse or transform the data.